STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers

 We apply and evaluate the STEREO pipeline on the CORD-19 dataset.
-For training the statistic extraction models, we used $500$ documents, \ie $0.25\%$ of the corpus. \extended{Currently, the models support the statistics Pearson’s Correlation, Spearman Correlation, Student's $t$-test, ANOVA, Mann-Whitney U Test, Wilcoxon Signed-Rank Test, and Chi-Square Test.
-As it is a wrapper induction approach, it is easy to extend the rule set to other types of statistic and learn corresponding rules.} Our results show a precision of $100\%$ for the statistic extraction in the case of APA-conform reports, while for non-APA conform statistics the precision is $95\%$.
-Furthermore, some statistic types were observed more often than others.
+For learning the statistic extraction rules, we used $500$ documents, \ie $0.25\%$ of the corpus. \extended{Currently, the models support the statistics Pearson’s Correlation, Spearman Correlation, Student's $t$-test, ANOVA, Mann-Whitney U Test, Wilcoxon Signed-Rank Test, and Chi-Square Test.
+As it is a wrapper induction approach, it is easy to extend the rule set to other types of statistic and learn corresponding rules.} Our results show a precision of $100\%$ for the statistic extraction in the case of APA-conform reports, which is equivalent to statcheck's APA style extraction rules~\cite{Statcheck} and its extension, which reported $99\%$ precision on extracting the $p$-value with test statistic~\cite{DBLP:conf/www/LankaR0G21}.
+For non-APA conform statistics the precision is $95\%$. \extended{Furthermore, some statistic types were observed more often than others.
 For example, more Pearson correlations than chi-square tests were found.
-In addition, it was analyzed how different pairs of parameters were missing.
-Particularly, STEREO's ability to extract non-APA conform reports is important as it allows to use it in applications like feedback to authors about what is missing and could be changed in their reporting.
-For the extraction of the experimental conditions and topics, the results are mixed---as the problem is much more difficult---and leave room for future improvements.
-Nevertheless, the extraction of experimental conditions has a precision of $46\%$ for APA-conform reports and $30\%$ for non-APA samples.
+In addition, it was analyzed how different pairs of parameters were missing.} STEREO's ability to extract non-APA conform reports is important as it allows to use it in applications like feedback to authors about what is missing and could be changed.

+For the extraction of the experiment conditions and experiment topics, the results are mixed as the problem is much more difficult.
+Nevertheless, the extraction of experiment conditions has a precision of $46\%$ for APA-conform reports and $30\%$ for non-APA samples.
 For topic extraction, we achieve a best precision of $75\%$ on statistics reported in APA style and $73\%$ for non-APA conform statistics.
 About half of them are the trivial topic ``statistic'', which is expected given the input data are sentences from the statistics extraction step, but can be easily filtered out from the results.
-Overall, STEREO is a good foundation for automatic extraction of statistics and and future developments for scientific paper analysis such as for condition and topic extraction.
-STEREO complements the portfolio of existing metadata extraction tools and can be integrated in a general scientific paper analysis pipeline.